Professional learning programs: Vocational and applied learning

 The VET Delivered to School Students (VDSS) Workforce Gateway is a digital platform for accessing and recording professional learning.
 The Gateway helps VDSS teachers and trainers to maintain their currency requirements as both VET educators and industry professionals.

-Pilot participants will be provided access to:
+Pilot participants are provided access to:

 • a wide range of professional learning opportunities to develop and refresh existing skills and knowledge